frederic-perez/AmE-dictionary/data/idioms.md

 __throw in the towel__ :two::hammer: (throw in the sponge; toss in the sponge)
 __throw up__ _I might throw up._
 __throwback Thursday__ A social media phenomenon in which older pictures (such as childhood photos) are posted on Thursday with the phrase (often abbreviated “TBT”) as an accompanying hashtag or caption. _I’m going to post my second grade class picture for throwback Thursday!_
+__thug live__ (often ironic) [:scroll: Popularized by American rapper Tupac Shakur (1971–1996) in 1993. ] A resilient attitude in the face of racism and injustice.
+A life in which one has to go through many struggles, like that of poor gangstas. _I didn’t choose the thug life.
+It chose me._
 __thumb (one’s) nose at (someone or something)__ Express scorn or ridicule.
 This expression alludes to the traditional gesture of contempt, that is, placing the thumb under the nose and wiggling the fingers. _He has the freedom to thumb his nose at the rules set by others._
 __tide someone over (until something)__ To supply someone until a certain time or until something happens. _Will this amount tide us over until next week?_ _There is enough food here to tide over the entire camp until next month._ _Yes, this will tide us over._
 __tie (one) down__ To constrain, restrict, impede, or limit one’s ability to do something or go somewhere. _I would love to try something different, but my career has really tied me down.
 I just don’t think my experience applies to any other profession._